Biological classification-Five Kingdom System

-- Symbionts –they use food from other living organisms with which they are associated for mutual benefit.
+- Symbionts –use food from other living organisms with which they are associated for mutual benefit.

-- Parasites –In this type of nutrition absorbs food from living organisms and causes harm to them.
+- Parasites –This type of nutrition absorbs food from living organisms and causes harm to them.

-- Archaebacteria is different from other bacteria as they consist of a different cell wall structure and this feature is responsible for their survival in the worst and extreme conditions.
+- Archaebacteria are different from other bacteria as they consist of a different cell wall structure and this feature is responsible for their survival in the worst and most extreme conditions.

 - Archaebacteria are also known as living fossils.

-- Halophiles– Anaerobic bacteria, found in strong Salty condition.eg.
-Halobacterium (it also forms ATP from solar energy).
+- Halophiles– Anaerobic bacteria, found in strong Salty conditions. eg. Halobacterium (it also forms ATP from solar energy).

 - Importance of Archaebacteria-